hhu-stups/AMAN-abstraction-example/readme.md

 * Load the .prob2project file
 * Select the Machine MAbs (Abstraction)
 * Go to the verification reiter on the right
-* Select the (+) and click on "Model check" wait till the checking finishes
+* Select the "Mixed BF/DF.." model checking task
 * Go to "Visualisation" reiter on the top left, there got to "Graph Visualization" in the opening window go to "State Space projection expression."
 * Select "Example1"; ProB2 should now calculate and load the visualization